davidthorn/SimpleHydrationTracker/plan.md

   - `HistoryScene`
   - `SettingsScene`

+## Staging UX Acceptance Baseline (Mandatory)
+- Permission-dependent features must request permission when needed.
+- If permission is denied/restricted/not determined, show explicit in-app state components that explain:
+  - what is unavailable
+  - how to enable permission
+  - next action path
+- User-facing errors must be presented in UI (inline, banner, alert, or full-state component as appropriate).
+- All destructive actions must show confirmation before delete.
+- All editable persisted-model forms must implement `$swift` behavior:
+  - save appears only when changes exist
+  - reset appears only for persisted models with unsaved changes
+  - delete appears only for persisted models
+  - delete always requires confirmation and supports cancel

 ## Commit Policy For Every Task
 - Stop each task at a working state (buildable and reviewable).
 - Create one commit per task.